Priyansh-Jain101/Noble-Nest/README.md

 The Noble Nest is a robust real estate platform that integrates a wide array of advanced features to enhance user experience and streamline property transactions.
 Key functionalities include:

-- Authentication: Secure user authentication through registration and login systems, enabling both buyers and sellers to manage their profiles, listings, and transactions efficiently.
+- Authentication:Secure user authentication through registration, OTP verification, and login systems, enabling both buyers and sellers to manage their profiles, listings, and transactions efficiently.

 - Search Functionality: An intuitive search engine that allows users to filter properties based on criteria such as location, price range, type, size, and amenities.